Women in aviation

 Within the first two decades of powered flight, female pilots were breaking speed, endurance and altitude records.
 They were competing and winning against the men in air races, and women on every continent except Antarctica had begun to fly, perform in aerial shows, parachute, and even transport passengers.
-During World War II, women from every continent helped with war efforts and though mostly restricted from military flight many of the female pilots flew in auxiliary services.
+During World War II, women from every continent helped with war efforts, though mostly restricted from military flight, many flew in auxiliary services.
 In the 1950s and 1960s, women were primarily restricted to serving in support fields such as flight simulation training, air traffic control, and as flight attendants.
 Since the 1970s, women have been allowed to participate in military service in most countries.

 Women's participation in the field of aviation has increased over the years.
-The formation of the Ninety-Nines in 1929 was the first organization for women pilots.
-Their members have included almost every female pilot of noting accomplishments.
-Formed after the first official women-only air race in the United States during the 1929 National Air Races.
-99 women out of the 117 holding pilot licenses became Founding members of the Ninety-Nines, named after the number of members.
-Within the United States, during 1930, there were around 200 women pilots but in five years there were more than 700.
-Women of Aviation Worldwide Week has reported that after 1980, the increase in gender parity for women pilots in the United States has been stagnant.
-Women flying commercial airlines in India make up 20.6% of all pilots.
-The global number of women airline pilots is 3%.
+In 1909, Marie Surcouf founded the world's first female pilot organization, the Aéroclub féminin la Stella.
+Following the 1929 women-only National Air Races held in the United States, 99 of the 117 women holding U.S. pilot licenses founded the first American female pilot organization, the Ninety-Nines, named for the number of founding members.
+By 1930, there were around 200 women pilots in the U.S., but within five years there were more than 700.
+Women of Aviation Worldwide Week has reported that after 1980, the increase in gender parity among pilots in the United States has been stagnant.
+The global percentage of women airline pilots is 3%.
 While the overall number of female pilots in aviation has increased, the percentage remains the same.